 At the great Swedenborgian church at Bryn Athyn, north of Philadelphia, just this is done.
 The church as a whole is worked out in a symbolic manner, as well as all its details.
 As the verger conducts one through, he uses the interesting structural features of this magnificent building, and its carvings in stone and wood, its beaten metal work and its stained glass (all of which things are produced entirely at the building site), to explain to the visitor the doctrines of the Swedenborgian church.
-In like manner could the inst.
-George's at Newport, or St. Mark's and St. Clement's at Philadelphia, or Concordia Seminary at St. Louis, be used.
+In like manner could the interesting symbols of St. Vincent Ferrer, or St. John's and St. George's at Newport, or St. Mark's and St. Clement's at Philadelphia, or Concordia Seminary at St. Louis, be used.
 What would St. Alban's be, were there no carvings or glass of any sort, or Chichester, or Gloucester, or Norwich, or Freiburg, or Hildesheim, or Seville, or Segovia?
-A church without the products of intelligent craftsmanship is painfully lacking in devotional atmosphere.
+A church without the products of intelligent craftsmanship is painful ly lacking in devotional atmosphere.